 No person has been brought to justice for the 1989 events and the Revolution file case has been closed.

 “Checkmate Strategy of a Revolution” – German documentary that reveals the truth behind the events of December 1989

 Unknown Snipers and Western backed “Regime Change”

 The Russian investigative journalist Nikolay Starikov has written a book which discusses the role of unknown snipers in the destabilization of countries targeted for regime change by the United States and its allies.
-The following article attempts to elucidate some historical examples of this technique with a view to providing a background within which to understand the current cover war on the people of Syria by death squads in the service of Western intelligence.
+The following article attempts to elucidate historical examples.

-Nicu Ceausescu, the youngest son of Nicolae Ceausescu, was brought into the Television room to make a statement.
-Beaten and stabbed, he was publicly accused of “genocide” before receiving medical care.
+Nicu Ceausescu, the youngest son of Nicolae Ceausescu, was brought to make a statement.
+Beaten and stabbed, he was publicly accused of genocide before receiving medical care.
 The accusations were later removed.
 A state of chaos and confusion was constantly fed through the media.